Zoran Radosavljević (pilot): Early life

 Radosavljević was born on 26 February 1965 in Pristina, Socialist Autonomous Province of Kosovo, Socialist Republic of Serbia, Socialist Federal Republic of Yugoslavia.
-Since his father Svetozar was an officer of the Yugoslav People's Army, and because, due to the need for service, he often changed his place of residence, Zoran, together with his mother Radojka and sister Snežana, often moved.
+Since his father Svetozar was an officer of the Yugoslav People's Army, Zoran, together with his mother Radojka and sister Snežana, often moved.
 He spent his childhood throughout the former Yugoslavia, from Skopje, Kruševac to Belgrade.
 He graduated from the Starina Novak Elementary School in Belgrade.

 Afterwards, he enrolled in the military high school, and then in the Aviation Academy.
 He was educated at the Marshal Tito General Aviation Military High School in Mostar, and then at the Aviation Military Academy in Pula and Zadar.
 After graduating from the military academy, he began his career as a military pilot in Belgrade in 1986 as a fighter pilot on a MiG-21 plane.
 In 1992, he was promoted to the rank of captain of the first class.
 In the same year, he completed retraining on a MiG-29 plane and became the youngest pilot in the squadron of MiG-29s in the Yugoslav Air Force.

 In 1996, he enrolled in postgraduate studies at the University of Belgrade Faculty of Transportation where he received his master's degree in June 1998.
 He became one of the leading experts in Serbia and Yugoslavia in the field of satellite navigation.
 In 1999, he prepared his doctorate.